Selling your home

 Step 6 - We put your home on the market

-We produce a sales particulars sheet that tells potential purchasers all they need to know.
-Once approved we then put your property on our website and the Share to Buy property portal and invite interested parties to complete an application form, so we can determine their eligibility before inviting them to view.
+Once approved we then put your property on our website and other property portals, we will then invite interested parties to complete an application form, so we can determine their eligibility before inviting them to view.

 Step 7 - Viewings